Juan-Moctezuma/Olympic_Fitness-Business_Analysis/README.md

 Business owners decided to perform full-scale remodeling and renovation of the establishment.
 The author of this presentation has been contributing to multiple phases of the
 Olympic Fitness’ continuous project that was launched in January 2023.

+<b>Click the following to open the presentation:</b> https://github.com/Juan-Moctezuma/Olympic_Fitness-Business_Analysis/blob/main/Olympic_Fitness-Business_Analysis.pdf
+<b>To see the numerical and survey results, click the following link:</b>

 # This ongoing project’s business analysis involves the following:
    * Understanding business objectives
    * Research surveys